mercadopago/devsite-docs/guides/checkout-api-v2/integration-via-core-methods.en.md

 In integration via Core Methods, the integrator decides when to look for information about the type of document, in addition to card information (issuer and installments).
 As a result, you have complete flexibility in building the checkout flow experience.

+> NOTE
+>
+> Important
+>
+> In addition to the options available in this documentation, it is also possible to integrate card payments through the **React SDK**.
+See the [JS SDK - React](/developers/en/docs/sdks-library/client-side/sdk-js-react-installation) documentation for more information.

 Check below the diagram that illustrates the card payment process using Core Methods.

 ![API-integration-flowchart](/images/api/api-integration-flowchart-coremethods-en.png)